statechangelabs/polydocs-old/sample-terms/alpaca_terms.md

 ## Applicable Policies

-In addition to these Terms and Conditions, your access to and use of the Content and the Service is subject to {{ShortCompanyName}}’s then-current policies relating to the Content and the Service, including, without limitation, the {{{ShortCompanyName}} Privacy Policy available on the Service.
+In addition to these Terms and Conditions, your access to and use of the Content and the Service is subject to {{ShortCompanyName}}’s then-current policies relating to the Content and the Service, including, without limitation, the {{ShortCompanyName}} Privacy Policy available on the Service.
 You agree to be bound by these policies and all other {{ShortCompanyName}} policies applicable to the access and use of the Content and the Service.

-By using the Service, you are consenting to have your personal data transferred to and processed by{ {ShortCompanyName}} and its affiliates.
+By using the Service, you are consenting to have your personal data transferred to and processed by {{ShortCompanyName}} and its affiliates.
 As part of providing you the Service, {{ShortCompanyName}} may need to provide you with certain communications, such as service announcements and administrative messages.
 These communications are considered part of the Service, which you may not be able to opt-out from receiving.